 The Company provides guarantees to securities clearing houses and exchanges.
 Under related agreements, the Company is generally required to guarantee the performance of other members.
 Under the agreements, if a member becomes unable to satisfy its obligations to the clearinghouse, other members would be required to meet shortfalls.
 The Company's liability under these arrangements is not quantifiable and could exceed the cash and securities it has posted as collateral.
 However, the potential for the Company to be required to make payments under these agreements is remote.
 Accordingly, no contingent liability is carried on the Statement of Financial Condition for these transactions.

 17. SUBSEQUENT EVENTS

-Management has evaluated subsequent events after the balance sheet date through September 13, 2023, the date this statement of financial condition was issued.
-There have been no material subsequent events that would require recognition or disclosure.
+Management has evaluated subsequent events after the balance sheet date through March 1, 2024, the date these financial statements were issued.